|Home||Queens||Honey Production||Employment||Contact Us||Research & Publications||Tours||Items For Sale||Links||FAQs|

 only when those new bees hatch that the population starts to

-(New Zealand or Australia).
-They have been inspected before they
+(New Zealand, Australia or Chile).
+They have been inspected

-8. Why don't you supply queens before the first Monday in July?
+11. Why didn't you supply queens before the first Monday in July?

 Outside in singles, 5 frame nucs and mating nuc hives.
 See the following articles for more information: